Umar Nurmagomedov: A UFC Champion in the Making

 Umar Nurmagomedov’s Weight Class, Style, and Technique

-A professional since 2016, Umar has fought predominantly at bantamweight, although it’s apparent from his physique and his in-cage dominance that he could move up to featherweight and be similarly successful.
+A professional mixed martial artist since 2016, Umar has fought predominantly as a bantamweight.
+Although it’s apparent from his physique and his in-cage dominance that he could move up to featherweight and be similarly successful.

 After accumulating several outstanding victories in Russia’s largest and most well-known MMA promotion, Fight Nights Global, Umar signed with the Professional Fighters League (formerly the World Series of Fighting) and handed another promising prospect, Saidyokub Kahramonov, his first career loss.